NodeBB/NodeBB/README.md

 ### Choosing your database

 You will need to choose the type of database first.
-In this repo you will find three files
+In this repo you can choose the following three profiles
-- docker-compose.mongo.yml
+- mongo
-- docker-compose.postgres.yml
+- postgres
-- docker-compose.redis.yml
+- redis

 For MongoDB, PostgreSQL (legacy), Redis support respectively.
 This will be supplied along with the main Docker Compose launch command as extra file source.